coderefinery/git-intro/content/browsing.md

 ## Summary

-Git allowed us to understand this simple project much better than we could, if it was just a few files on our own computer.
-It was also very easy to share with the course.
+- Git allowed us to understand this simple project much better than we could, if it was just a few files on our own computer.
+- It was also very easy to share the project with the course.
+- By forking the repository, we created our own copy.
+This is important for the next episode, where we will make changes to our copy.